-Learn how to make cold foam at home with just one simple step and your days of a boring cup of coffee are behind you.
+Learn how to make cold foam (Starbucks copycat recipe!) at home with just one simple step and your days of a boring cup of coffee are behind you.
 This sweet cream cold foam recipe is creamy, slightly sweet, and OH-SO-DELICIOUS on it’s own but add one of the cold foam flavor ideas below to take it over-the-top.
-Pour the foam over your iced coffee for the best sweet, creamy, and cold coffee drink.
+Pour the milk foam over your iced coffee for the best sweet, creamy, and cold coffee drink.
 I’d argue it’s better than the coffee shop. 😉 And next time, give my pumpkin cold foam a try!

 Table of Contents